 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 Edits to original content made by Denver Health.

 Copyright © EBSCO Information Services

 National Institute of Allergy and Infectious Diseases https://www.niaid.nih.gov

 The College of Family Physicians of Canada http://www.cfpc.ca

-Common problems that can affect your voice.
+Throat conditions.
 American Academy of Otolaryngology—Head and Neck Surgery website.
 Available at: http://www.entnet.org/content/common-problems-can-affect-your-voice.
-Accessed September 26, 2017.
+Accessed January 29, 2021.